 What is the purpose of the Minister’s discretionary power?

-To allow the Minister to approve a pharmacist to supply pharmaceutical benefits if the application of the pharmacy location rules has resulted in a community without reasonable access to the supply of pharmaceutical benefits.
+To allow the Minister to approve a pharmacist to supply pharmaceutical benefits if the application of the pharmacy location rules has resulted in a community being left without reasonable access to the supply of pharmaceutical benefits.